 legitimate communication slows

-verification friction increases
+verification processes increase friction

 social cohesion weakens

-Detection Helps, but Isnโt Enough
+Detection Helps, but Is Not Sufficient

-Detection systems:
+Current systems:

-lag behind new generation techniques
+lag behind emerging techniques

-produce false positives and negatives
+produce both false positives and false negatives

-require interpretation and context
+require human interpretation

-are not universally accessible
+are not consistently accessible

 Rebuilding Trust Through Process, Not Assumption